Citrus taxonomy: Citrons

 Varieties of true (non-hybrid) citron (Citrus medica) have distinctly different forms.
 The citron usually propagates by cleistogamy, a self-pollination within an unopened flower, and this results in the lowest levels of heterozygosity among the citrus species.
 Because of this, it will generally serve as the male parent of any hybrid progeny.
 Many citron varieties were proven to be non-hybrids despite their rather dramatic morphological differences; however, the florentine citron is probably of hybrid origin.
 Genetic analysis of citrons has shown that they divide into three groups.
 One cluster consists of wild citrons that originated in China and produce non-fingered fruit with pulp and seeds.
 A second cluster, also native to China, consist of the fingered citrons, most of which are seedless and must be propagated artificially.
 The third cluster represents the Mediterranean citrons, thought to have originally been introduced there from India.

 Some fingered citron varieties are used in buddhist offerings, and some more common varieties are used as the etrog in the Jewish harvest festival of Sukkot.
 There is also a specific variety of citron called etrog.
 The Mountain citron is a complex citrus hybrid that only includes trace amounts of true citron.

 Papedas

 Swingle coined the Citrus subgenus Papeda to separate its members from the more edible citrus that also differ from other citrus in having stamens that grow separately, not united at their base.
-He included in this group the kaffir lime (Citrus hystrix), as well as its likely taxonomic synonym the micrantha (Citrus micrantha), Ichang papeda (Citrus cavaleriei).
+He included in this group the kaffir lime (Citrus hystrix), as well as its likely taxonomic synonym the micrantha (Citrus micrantha), and the Ichang papeda (Citrus cavaleriei).
 Since the latter two species locate to different branches of the citrus phylogenetic tree, the group would be polyphyletic and not a valid division.
 Both the micrantha and the Ichang papeda have also given rise to hybrids with other citrus.
 Sometimes included among the papedas was the mountain citron, not affiliated with the true citrons, and subsequently found to be a pure species most closely related to kumquats.